javonharper/Rhythmbox-Random-Album-Player/README.md

 ===
 **This plugin for Rhythmbox queues a random album and plays it immediately.**

+Dependencies
+===
+Make sure you install the package "python-lxml".

 Installing
 ===
 At the command line, run the command as root: